microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 ### How to change any other Bluetooth settings

 The RN4678 Bluetooth Click has many different settings that are not described within this example.
-For any additional setting changes the following steps should be followed:
+For any additional setting changes, the following steps should be followed:

 1. Make sure that all the RN4678 Bluetooth Click pins are connected to the PIC16F18075 (see Figure 1 or Figure 3 above)